 Of all the promising starlets of the late ‘forties, Coleen Gray takes the prize for appearing in the most interesting classics without becoming a first-class star.
 She’s great in the noirs Kiss of Death, Nightmare Alley, The Sleeping City and Kansas City Confidential.
 She’s unforgettably tragic in Red River and unforgettably pitiful in Kubrick’s The Killing.
-But most of the rest is lesser westerns, TV work and a trio of odd horror/sci-fi pix.
-She has a reasonable part in the modest The Vampire, but our best advice is to steer clear of the dismal Phantom Planet.
+But most of the rest are lesser westerns, TV work and a trio of odd horror/sci-fi pix.
+She has a reasonable part in the modest The Vampire, but our best advice for the dismal Phantom Planet is to steer clear.

-The project reportedly began with the unappealing title The Leech, making us wonder if somebody at Universal had just come from a screening of The Fly, and shuffled through an encyclopedia in search of another unappetizing wonder of nature.
-I believe writer David Duncan’s claim that he reorganized a bad screenplay in just two weeks, but have no idea where he sourced the film’s consistent pre-feminist undertone.
-The basic idea of The Leech Woman would be offensively misogynistic if the movie were more naturalistic.
-The dialogue states the main theme about women and aging so bluntly, that we have to pay attention.
-The gender issues raised are a gross distortion of reality… or are they?
+The project reportedly began with the unappealing title The Leech, making us wonder if somebody at Universal had just come from a screening of The Fly and searched an encyclopedia for another unappetizing wonder of nature.
+I believe writer David Duncan’s claim that he reorganized a bad screenplay in just two weeks, but have no idea from where he sourced the film’s consistent pre-feminist undertone.
+The basic idea of The Leech Woman would be offensively misogynist if the movie were more naturalistic.
+The main theme about women and aging is stated so bluntly that we have to pay attention.
+To what degree are they a gross distortion of reality?

-The view of relationships is so bleak, the show resembles one of those films noir in which most every cast member ends up a murder victim.
-Out of six major characters, we have two murderous women, one male eager to use his wife as a guinea pig, two weak and foolish men, and one more female who might be likable if she weren’t just as willing to kill for what she wants.
+With its bleak view of relationships the show resembles one of those films noir in which most every cast member ends up a murder victim.
+Out of six major characters we have two murderous women, one male eager to use his wife as a guinea pig, two weak and foolish men, and one more female who might be likable if she weren’t just as willing to kill for what she wants.

-The unforgiving storyline makes each 1.5 dimensional character subservient to a basic human desire.
+The unforgiving storyline subordinates each 1.5 dimensional character to a basic human desire.
 Endocrinologist Dr. Paul Talbot (Philip Terry) and his forty-ish wife June (Coleen Gray) are in a mutually hateful relationship.
 Paul is repulsed by a few wrinkles; June is convinced that she’s worthless if she can’t be seductive.
 Then Paul’s nurse Sally (Gloria Talbott) admits a fascinating patient.
-Malla (Estelle Hemsley) is a tiny, withered black woman who wants to trade Paul the rejuvenation secret of her tribe in Africa, and all she wants in return is a passage back home.
+Malla (Estelle Hemsley) is a tiny, withered black woman who wants to exchange the rejuvenation secret of her tribe in Africa for a return passage back home.
 Paul and June follow Malla to Africa, picking up jungle guide Bertram Garvay (John Van Dreelen) on the way.
-June is further demoralized to learn that Paul doesn’t want her younger so they can rekindle their marriage, but only to make a scientific discovery.
+June is further demoralized to learn that Paul doesn’t want her younger To rekindle his marriage, but only to make a scientific discovery.
 Bertram just wants to share in the financial reward of a rejuvenation breakthrough.

 After a couple of incidents on safari, the trio are captured by Malla’s tribe.
 Have they been tricked?
-No, Malla demonstrates the efficacy of a ritual that involves a strange powder called nipé and a hooked ring that, when struck on the back of a man’s neck, extracts the second ingredient, pineal fluid.
+No, Malla demonstrates the efficacy of a ritual that involves a strange powder called nipé and a hooked ring.
+When struck on the back of a man’s neck, the ring extracts the second ingredient, pineal fluid.
 It also kills the male fluid donor.
 Malla is transformed into a young beauty (Kim Hamilton of Odds Against Tomorrow).
-Instead of preaching about the miracle, Malla stays true to her pronouncement that life is cruelly unfair to women: men retain dignity and respect in old age, while women are devalued and discarded as soon as the wrinkles arrive.
-She tells June that if she wants to undergo the rejuvenation ritual, its effect will last only for a limited time.
+Instead of preaching about the miracle, Malla repeats her pronouncement that life is cruelly unfair to women: men retain dignity and respect in old age, while women are devalued and discarded as soon as the wrinkles arrive.
+She tells June that the effect of the rejuvenation ritual will last only for a limited time.
 She’ll also have to pick the male victim to contribute the needed pineal fluid.

 Movies about rejuvenation fantasies are usually straightforward.
-People sometimes make themselves younger via a pact with the devil, or by stealing ‘life-force’ from other people, one way or another.
-The Leech Woman follows the second path, and its mechanism for youth is worked out as cleverly as a classic fable.
+People make themselves younger via a pact with the devil, or perhaps by stealing ‘life-force’ from another person.
+The Leech Woman follows the second path, with a mechanism for youth worked out as cleverly as a classic fable.
 In most stories the secret of youth is held by one person, who must hide his rejuvenation crimes from others.
 In this tale, three people know of Malla’s magic ritual.
 Each has a separate selfish agenda.
 Depending on the breaks, each is willing to sacrifice the other two.

-So fixated is June on her goal of youth and beauty, that she pays no heed to Malla’s warnings.
-In the escape from the African village Bertram gets away with only a single tobacco pouch of the nipé.
+June pays no heed to Malla’s warnings.
+In the escape from the African village Bertram gets away with only a single tobacco pouch of the all-important nipé.
 June can’t expect to maintain her magic youthfulness indefinitely.
-She so quickly adopts a new identity as a serial killer that we don’t sweat the details much either.
 The little hook-ring might be good for lancing a boil, but it’s a stretch to believe that June’s ring-punch strikes home with each wild gesture.
-June really ought to try out for a sport — a man tries to strangle her, and she still scores a bull’s eye on his pineal gland.
+June really ought to try out for a sport — when a man tries to strangle her, she still scores a bull’s eye on his pineal gland.

-The story’s misanthropy is so pervasive, we can’t fully brand the story as misogynistic.
+The misanthropy is so pervasive, we can’t fully brand the story as misogynistic.
 June is less a victim than a deranged dissident raging against a negative interpretation of The Human Condition for Women.
 Most of us accept growing old simply because we have no choice.
-Of course, the aging process on view is absurd: the ‘unattractive’ June Talbot is obviously just wearing unflattering makeup.
-The ‘magic’ hormonal transformation is basically a hair, face and hands makeover.
+The aging process on view is absurd: the ‘unattractive’ June Talbot is obviously just wearing unflattering makeup.
+The magic hormonal transformation is basically a hair, face and hands makeover.
 It works because this is Movie Logic Time and, gee whiz, Coleen Gray is drop-dead gorgeous.
 So gorgeous that Red River lost me the moment John Wayne left the ready & eager Coleen behind on the wagon train.
-Any cowboy that stupid deserves to be eaten by his own savage cows.
+Any cowboy that stupid deserves to be devoured by his own cows.

-June doesn’t listen to Malla’s admonition that the potion is meant to be a one-time thing, to permit a youthful fling before death.
-The materialistic June of course ignores that instructive advice: she’ll try to stay young indefinitely, even if it means a future of killing men.
+June ignores Malla’s admonition that the potion is meant to be a one-time thing, to permit a youthful fling before death.
+The materialistic June wants to stay young indefinitely, even if it means a future of killing men.
 The movie’s exaggerated logic proposes that Old Age has no value.
-Youthful looks and vitality are everything — feelings and ethics mean nothing.
+Youth and vitality are everything — feelings and ethics mean nothing.